cafana/SRProxy/README.md

 Required arguments:
-  -i|--input <header_file>       : The C++ header file that defines the class -t|--target <classname>        : The class to generate a proxy for -o|--output <filename_stub>    : Output filename stub
+  -i|--input <header_file>       : The C++ header file that defines the class -t|--target <classname>        : The class to generate a proxy for -o|--output <filename stub>    : Output filename stub

 Optional arguments:
+  -I <path>                      : A directory to add to the include path -D <symbol>[=val]              : A symbol definition, with optional value, to the interpreter before parsing

+  --flat                         : Generate a 'flat' file reader rather than the objectified proxy class

+  --order-alphabetically         : Emit datamembers in alphabetic, rather than declaration, order.

-  -op|--output-path <path>       : A path to prepend to include statements in generated headers -od|--output-dir <path>        : The directory to write generated files to --prolog <file path>           : A file to include before the generated proxy class defintion --epilog <file path>           : A file to include after the generated proxy class definition --epilog-fwd <file path>       : A file to include after the list of generated forward declarations -I <path>                      : A directory to add to the include path -p|--include-path <path1[:p2]> : A PATH-like colon-separate list of directories to add to the include path --extra <classname> <file>     : A file to include in the definition of the proxy class for class <classname>
+  -p|--include-path <path1[:p2]> : A PATH-like colon-separate list of directories to add to the include path -op|--output-path <path>       : A path to prepend to include statements in generated headers -od|--output-dir <path>        : The directory to write generated files to --prolog <file path>           : A file to include before the generated proxy class defintion --epilog <file path>           : A file to include after the generated proxy class definition --epilog-fwd <file path>       : A file to include after the list of generated forward declarations --extra <classname> <file>     : A file to include in the definition of the proxy class for class <classname>
-  --flat                         : Generate a 'flat' file reader rather than the objectified proxy class --order-alphabetically         : Emit datamembers in alphabetic, rather than declaration, order.

   -v|--verbose                   : Be louder
   -vv|--vverbose                 : Be even louder